 Welcome to Watch Me See – I bet you want to find out what this website is all about!

-My name is Kathi and I’m the traveller, writer and photographer behind Watch Me See!
+My name is Kathi and I’m the traveller, writer, photographer and videographer behind Watch Me See!
 I moved to Scotland in 2013 and I fell madly in love with my new home.
 I wish that everybody could visit this beautiful country at least once in their lifetime and that’s why I started Watch Me See in 2016.

 Here are 10 more things about me:

 1) I was born in Vienna, Austria, and relocated to Glasgow, Scotland, in 2013 for grad school.
 I speak German, English and even a little bit of Danish!

 2) I have been writing and sharing my photographs as a freelance travel writer since 2013 – mostly for Travelettes.net, a travel website by and for women – but also for other publications such as Schottland Magazin, 60 Degrees North magazine, Volume magazine and restplatzboerse.at.

 3) My photography skills are entirely self-taught, and I love sharing my photos and photography tips with you!
 If you have any questions about my equipment, let me know!

 4) I have been vegan since March 2017 and focus on providing vegan food options in my travel guides.
 In January 2018 I launched Glasgow Vegan Guide, a comprehensive online resource about vegan and vegan-friendly restaurants and businesses in Glasgow.

 5) I love being outdoors, which is why you’ll find loads of ideas for day trips and micro-adventures on this blog!
 I fell in love with trekking in 2017 and have a variety of treks in Scotland and beyond on my bucket list.
 I’m into climbing, even though I’m scared of heights, and into sea kayaking, even though I’m slightly terrified of the ocean.
 You see, I love to overcome my fears!